paulbernhard/skrw/README.md

 - mailer:
   - set production log level to WARN in order to avoid leaking recovery passwords to production.log in `config/environments/production.rb` with `config.log_level = :warn`
 - uploadable:
+  - requires a running sidekiq and redis server
   - `Skrw::Concerns::Uploadable` can be hooked to a model and requires at least the fields `file_data` (json), `file_mime_type` (string), `promoted` (boolean, default: false).
 Use like:
   ```ruby
   class Upload < ApplicationRecord